Skip to content

 Action CallsShows how often the agent triggered actions

-User SentimentAI-estimated emotional tone of users’ messages in each conversation
+User SentimentAI-estimated emotional tone of users’ messages in each conversation.
+Each conversation gets one rating: Great, Good, or Negative

 LanguagesShare of conversations by detected primary language (mutually exclusive per conversation)